thycotic/dsv-docs/product/auth-general/authgcp/index.md

 After creating the User, modify the `config` to give that User access to the default administrator permission policy.

 > NOTE: Adding a User to the admin policy is not security best practices.
 This is for example purposes only.
-Ideally,  you would create a separate policy for this AWS user with restricted access.
+Ideally,  you would create a separate policy for this GCP service account with restricted access.
 For details on limiting access through policies, see the [Policy](../product/cli-ref/policy.md) section.

 ```BASH
 thy config edit